ETFs: How Much Do They Really Cost?

 - Market maker inventory management costs

-At first glance, it would appear that ETF B is less expensive because of its lower expense ratio.
+At first glance, it would appear ETF B is less expensive because of its lower expense ratio.

 After closer examination of the bid/ask spreads, however, you learn that ETF B has a much larger spread than ETF A. This tells you that in a roundtrip trade, you're estimated to lose more of your investment in ETF B than ETF A because of the difference in spreads.